Particl-Community/academy/intro/intro_general_particlmarketplace.rst

 Fight Global Inequality
 -----------------------

 E-commerce and online marketplaces have made the world of shopping and selling a very different place.
-Small businesses have had to give up, while only a handful of large corporations continue to dominate the market.
 The price war destroyed small merchants, only to benefit Internet platforms and financial transaction providers.
-This also applies to all employees in the retail industry.
+As a result, small businesses have had to give up, while only a handful of large corporations continue to dominate the market.
+The ones who suffer are the middle-class people that were employed by millions of retailers.

 **To Small Merchants, Manufacturers, and Producers**